whg-training/statistics-course/Introduction_to_GWAS/practicals/meta-analysis_and_fine-mapping_practical/Fine-mapping.md

 **Note.** What *is* FINEMAP doing?
-Well, you can read the [FINEMAP paper](https://doi.org/10.1093/bioinformatics/btw018), but in short: finemap conducts a *shotgun stochastic search* arond the space of possible causal configurations (groups of SNPs that might be causal).
+Well, you can read the [FINEMAP paper](https://doi.org/10.1093/bioinformatics/btw018), but in short: finemap conducts a *shotgun stochastic search* around the space of possible causal configurations (groups of SNPs that might be causal).
 It starts off with all single-SNP models, then it randomly tries a bunch of ways of adding a second SNP to the first (picking the best model).
 Then it keeps going randomly trying to add or remove SNPs so that it explores the space of configurations that have high probability.